Yosemite requiring reservations to see a ‘no longer hidden gem’ in 2023 - NewsBreak

 “Historically, the sunset backlight on Horsetail Fall was little known.
 However, in recent years, visitation around this event has increased dramatically.
 For example, on February 19, 2022, 2,433 visitors viewing Horsetail Fall gathered in areas mostly lacking adequate parking and other facilities.
 Visitors have spilled onto riverbanks, increasing erosion and trampling vegetation.
 As riverbanks filled, visitors moved into the Merced River, trampling sensitive vegetation and exposing themselves to unsafe conditions.
 Some undeveloped areas became littered with trash, and the lack of restrooms resulted in unsanitary conditions,” park officials wrote.

-Reservations will be required even for those who do not visit Horsetail Fall during this time period.These are the most common COVID symptoms currently being reported, study finds
+Reservations will be required even for those who do not visit Horsetail Fall during this time period.These sites could soon become national parks

 If you visit Horsetail Fall this winter, Yosemite officials encourage you to dress warm, bring a headlamp or flashlight to navigate the area after sunset, and be prepared for a long walk from your parking spot to the viewing area.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.